It’s great you decided to use WordPress for your website… now what?

 Website speed is a core metric used by Google to rank your site in organic search.

-If your site is slow it can actually hurt your rankings in Google.
+If your site is slow, it can hurt your rankings in Google.
 You want your blog to load as fast as possible.

-WP Rocket is one of the original and most popular caching plugins for WordPress.
+WP Rocket is one of WordPress’s original and most popular caching plugins.

 Although the creator of WordPress used to call share buttons the “mullets of the Internet”, the now ubiquitous share buttons are essential for getting traffic and visibility.
 WordPress does not come bundled with the functionality.
 Social Warfare allows your website visitors to share your content.